jts272/pp4-safe-hands-guitar-tech/README.md

 ## Authentication

 The site implements role-based access to functions.
-This concerns two parties - the business owner, or admin and the customers, or regular users.
+This concerns two parties - the business owner/admin and the customers/regular users.
 For site interaction beyond browsing, an account is required.
-This is facilitated by the accounts and registration system, powered by [django-allauth](https://django-allauth.readthedocs.io/en/latest/)
+This is facilitated by the accounts and registration system, powered by [django-allauth.](https://django-allauth.readthedocs.io/en/latest/)

 ### Accounts and registration